duhyuncho1994/BA2025DUCHO/README.md

 Membership Queries (MQs) answered using different strategies when the word is not in the sample:

--  Always Yes
+-  **Always Yes** : Always return true for words that are not in the sample
--  Always No
+-  **Always No** : Always return false for words not in the sample
--  Random
+-  **Random** : Returns one of true/false randomly
--  Nearest Neighbor ((Hamming / Edit Distance)
+-  **Nearest Neighbor** : Use the label of the most similar word among the samples
 ---
 ## Evaluation Output